elliesch/bedfinder/README.md

 ```
 LaTeX citations to go here.
 ```
+If you would like to make use of the training data in your work, please see [https://github.com/marionmckenzie/TPI](https://github.com/marionmckenzie/TPI).

 If you make use of the training data in your research, please cite:
 ```